Canoe slalom

 Canoe slalom (previously known as whitewater slalom) is a competitive sport with the aim to navigate a decked canoe or kayak through a course of hanging downstream or upstream gates on river rapids in the fastest time possible.
-It is one of the two kayak and canoeing disciplines at the Summer Olympics, and is referred to by the International Olympic Committee (IOC) as Canoe/Kayak Slalom.
+It is one of two kayak and canoeing disciplines at the Summer Olympics, and is referred to by the International Olympic Committee (IOC) as Canoe/Kayak Slalom.
 The other Olympic canoeing discipline is canoe sprint.
 Wildwater canoeing is a non-Olympic paddlesport.

 History

 Canoe slalom racing started in Switzerland in 1933, initially on a flatwater course.
 In 1946, the International Canoe Federation (ICF), which governs the sport, was formed.
 The first World Championships were held in 1949 in Switzerland.
 From 1949 to 1999, the championships were held every odd-numbered year and have been held annually in non-Summer Olympic years since 2002.
 Folding kayaks were used from 1949 to 1963; and in the early 1960s, boats were made of fiberglass and nylon.
-Boats were heavy, usually over 30 kilos (65 pounds).
+Boats were heavy, usually over 30 pounds (14 kilos).
 With the advent of kevlar and carbon fiber being used in the 1970s, the widths of the boats were reduced by the ICF, and the boats were reduced in volume to pass the gates, and boats have become much lighter and faster.

 From 1949 to 1977, all World Championships were held in Europe.
-The first World Championship held in North America was held at Jonquière, in Québec, Canada, in 1979.
+The first World Championship held in North America was held at Jonquière, Québec, Canada, in 1979.
 It has been a regular Olympic sport since 1992.

 Canoe double (C2) men lost its status as an Olympic event to be replaced by canoe single (C1) women, starting in 2021 at Tokyo.